peripheralist/banny-minter/README.md

 >   * e.g. `body` includes categories `suitTop`, `suitBottom`
 >   * `categoryGroup:category == 1:N`
 >   * An abstraction used by the UI that is *not* recognized by any on-chain smart contract.

+## Scripts

+`yarn download-svgs` downloads tier SVGs from Github and stores them in `src/constants/assetSvgs.ts` for use in displaying tier images. `assetSvgs.ts` is git tracked.
+You should only need this script if assets have changed.

 ## Infrastructure